The-Hacker894/HackerBot/README.md

  >woahmeme | WOAH Memes!
  >dancinghotdog | Dancing Hotdog...you already know.
  >whats9+10 | 21
+ >say | HackerBot repeats what is said
+ >uptime usage | Get info on how to use the >uptime command
+ >error <color> | Get an error image with the specific color
+ >serverinfo | Get info on the server
+ >picklerick | I'm PICKLERRIIIIIIIIIIICK
+ >rage | Rage...what else is there to explain
  >gtx1080 | I'AM A GTX 1080
  >cutedogsandcats | Get a cute dog or cat
  >importthis | The Zen of Python